khalid-sadig/todo-app/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size (Done)
+- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page (not yet)
+- See hover states for all interactive elements on the page
-- Add new todos to the list (Done)
+- Add new todos to the list
-- Mark todos as complete (not yet)
+- Mark todos as complete
-- Delete todos from the list (Done)
+- Delete todos from the list
-- Filter by all/active/complete todos (not yet)
+- Filter by all/active/complete todos
 - Clear all completed todos (not yet)
 - Toggle light and dark mode(not yet)
 - **Bonus**: Drag and drop to reorder items on the list (not yet)